 - The applicant is an at-risk minor in Mexico without his/her parent(s).

 - The applicant may age-out of a visa category or other benefit within the next six months.
 (Applicants who are protected by the Child Status Protection Act do not qualify for emergency processing, as they are not at risk of aging out.)

 - Biological or legally adopted children of U.S. Citizens (generally IR-2), who are within six months of turning 18, and who will reside in the physical custody of their U.S. Citizen parent in the United States, may qualify for expedited processing to access Child Citizenship Act benefits.

-Emergency appointment requests should be requested based on specific, individual circumstances of the petitioner, applicant, or family members.
+Emergency appointments should be requested based on the specific, individual circumstances of the petitioner, applicant, or family members.
 Requests for emergency appointments are evaluated by consular officers, and the decisions cannot be appealed.

 - For cases already transferred to the U.S. Consulate General in Ciudad Juarez, applicants should use the form at https://mx.usembassy.gov/embassy-consulates/ciudad-juarez/visas-2/public-inquiries/.